SOVLOOKUP/sovlookup/AWESOME-STARS.md

 - [samuelmtimbo/unit](https://github.com/samuelmtimbo/unit) - Next Generation Visual Programming Platform
 - [laurent22/joplin](https://github.com/laurent22/joplin) - Joplin - an open source note taking and to-do application with synchronization capabilities for Windows, macOS, Linux, Android and iOS.
 - [sanity-io/sanity](https://github.com/sanity-io/sanity) - The Sanity Studio – Collaborate in real-time on structured content
-- [directus/directus](https://github.com/directus/directus) - Open-Source Data Platform 🐰  — Directus wraps any SQL database with a real-time GraphQL+REST API and an intuitive app for non-technical users.
+- [directus/directus](https://github.com/directus/directus) - The Modern Data Stack 🐰 — Directus is an instant REST+GraphQL API and intuitive no-code data collaboration app for any SQL database.
 - [vuestorefront/vue-storefront](https://github.com/vuestorefront/vue-storefront) - The open-source frontend for any eCommerce.
 Built with a PWA and headless approach, using a modern JS stack.
 We have custom integrations with Magento, commercetools, Shopware and Shopify and total coverage is just a matter of time.
 The API approach also allows you to merge VSF with any third-party tool like CMS, payment gateways or analytics.
 Newest updates: https://blog.vuestorefront.io.
 Always Open Source, MIT license.
 - [rubensworks/jsonld-streaming-parser.js](https://github.com/rubensworks/jsonld-streaming-parser.js) - A fast and lightweight streaming JSON-LD parser for JavaScript
 - [piscinajs/piscina](https://github.com/piscinajs/piscina) - A fast, efficient Node.js Worker Thread Pool implementation